Timocop/BasicPawn/Custom Syntax Styles/README.md

 Optionaly a *.png file as thumbnail.
 And finally the syntax style file, all files must have the same name!
 Should be like this:
- - MyStyle.txt
+ - Syntax Name (Folder)
    - MyStyle.png (Optional)
    - MyStyle.xml
+   - README.md

 ## Download
  * Click any *.xml.